jolegrand10/circe/ReadMe.md

 `pytest`

-## lint
+### lint

 To check the sources from the command line:

 `ruff check .`

-## Scripts
+### Scripts
 Examples are :
 - a `main.py` script to run the script as a command installed with `pip install -e .`,
 - helper scripts to generate test data, clean folders, populate DBs,
 - scripts not meant to be part of the main module or main package.

-## CLI tools
+### CLI tools

-For CLI tools to be installed by pip, add to `pyproject.toml`
+For CLI tools to be installed by `pip`, add to `pyproject.toml`.
+Then, install with `pip install -e .` to allow the script to run as a command.

 ```
 [project.scripts]
 myclitool = "package.source:function"
 ```

-# 6th step
+## 6th step.
+Setup Continuous Integration
-Add a protection of the main branch on GitHub requiring all the checks contained in the ci.yml workflow to pass to allow a merge.
+Add a protection of the main branch on GitHub requiring all the checks contained in the `ci.yml` workflow to pass to allow a merge.

 ```